tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

 — Are you comforting me? — I asked while scratching her head.

-She licked harder until I felt the bandages getting really wet.
+She licked harder until I felt the bandages getting wet and loosening.
 I put her down and cursed while going to the bathroom to change them.

 That's when I saw it.